Rain garden at Huntington Beach helps divert pollutants from stormwater

 A rain garden designed to keep Huntington Harbor free of pollutants from stormwater runoff has been installed at a known flooding area near Gold Star Battalion Beach.

-Rain water runoff pools on Browns Road before rushing down a hill, through the beach parking lot, picking up pollutants and road debris, continuing over the sand and finally going into the harbor, said Garrett Chelius, Deputy Director of the Department of Maritime Services for the town.
+Rain water runoff pools on Browns Road before rushing down a hill, through the beach parking lot, picking up pollutants and road debris, continuing over the sand and finally going into the harbor, said Garrett Chelius, deputy director of the Department of Maritime Services for the town.

 "We want to keep nitrogen and pollutants from reaching the water," Chelius said.
 "So, it makes sense to catch the water upland before it reaches the harbor."

-A rain garden is an area populated with plants that captures and retains stormwater so that plant roots absorb the water and any pollutants before it goes into a body of water, Chelius said.
+A rain garden is an area populated with plants that captures and retains stormwater so plant roots absorb the water and any pollutants before it goes into a body of water, Chelius said.

 Chelius said the town works with The Rotary International and Cornell Cooperative Extension in a coalition called REACH, the Rotary Environmental Action Coalition of Huntington, on water quality initiatives such as growing sugar kelp, which absorbs pollutants in seawater, and oyster shell recycling.